Ravens agree to 1-year deal with Odell Beckham Jr.

-BALTIMORE M.d.
-(AP) – The Baltimore Ravens have agreed to a one-year contract with receiver Odell Beckham Jr. The Ravens announced the move Sunday.
+The Baltimore Ravens gave their wide receiver group a much-needed shakeup Sunday, agreeing to a contract with Odell Beckham Jr.

 Beckham agreed on a one-year deal worth up to $18 million including $15 million guaranteed, a person familiar with the deal told the AP.
 The person spoke on condition of anonymity because the contract hadn’t been officially signed.